|Best power strip surge protector||Kasa Smart HS300 Plug Power Strip||Check Price||

 While any amount of protection is better than none at all, it’s important to consider what types of appliances you’ll be using to determine what type is best for your needs.
-For most common home appliances—like lamps—any standard surge protector should do the trick, but for high-wattage appliances and critical electronic equipment like computers or stereos, a heavy-duty model may be more fitting.
+For most common home appliances—like lamps—any standard surge protector should do the trick.
+But, for high-wattage appliances and critical electronic equipment like computers or stereos, a heavy-duty model may be more fitting.
 Whether you’re looking for a portable surge protector to use with your electronics while you’re on the go, or one for permanent use in a business or home, we compare some of the best surge protectors currently available to help you make an informed decision, below.

-- Best heavy-duty: Tripp Lite Isobar 6
+- Best heavy-duty surge protector: Tripp Lite Isobar 6

-Get the best surge protectors with voice control
+How we picked the best surge protectors

 Control six standard outlets and three USB outlets with an app or your voice.
 Amazon